the logo of Friends of Kenya's Children

 Our Work

-KC is not a Christian charity.
-We work with Christian Outreach Ministries Worldwide (COM) which operates throughout East Africa and our efforts are concentrated in a poor community on the outskirts of Eldoret and in the Lodwar desert region in the north of Kenya.
+e worked until 2015 with Christian Outreach Ministries Worldwide (COM) which operates throughout East Africa and our efforts are concentrated in a poor community on the outskirts of Eldoret and in the Lodwar desert region in the north of Kenya.
 Both FKC and COM support any child regardless of faith or beliefs.
+We now work directly with Champions Preparatory School, the school which we have funded in a poor area of Eldoret.

 E

 ldoret is a town of 200,000 people and Kenya's 5th largest city.
-In one poor district we have helped to fund the building and equipiing of a school.
+In one poor district we have helped to fund the building and equipping of a school.
 See Eldoret on Wikipedia.
-The school takes in children from the local community and also from the Lodwar region, where COM has responsibility for some 180 orphaned or destitute children who are placed with guardians and receive daily food and support.
+The school takes in children from the community and also from the Lodwar region, where the school has established links with several very poor villages and with the Kakuma refugee camp, serving the needs of families escaping violence in South Sudan.
 It was hearing about the conditions of the orphans in Lodwar that prompted the start of our charity.

 The area where FKC works